What is Amortization?

 How to Calculate the Amortization of an Asset

-The same calculation method is used to amortize expense if a pharmaceutical company acquires the exclusive rights to manufacture a patented drug newly approved by the Food and Drug Administration.
+The same calculation method is used to amortize expense if a pharmaceutical company acquires the exclusive rights to manufacture a patented drug newly approved by the Food and Drug Administration, aligning closely with how the cost of goods manufactured explained in pharmaceutical production accounting.

-1. Amortization applies to intangible assets, whereas depreciation applies to tangible or physical assets
+- Amortization applies to intangible assets, whereas depreciation applies to tangible or physical assets and understanding the depreciation methods for businesses is crucial for accurately representing asset value over time.

-4. The intangible assets may be patents and trademarks, goodwill, or copyright.
-Other intangible assets that amortized include franchise agreements, proprietary or copyrighted manufacturing processes, and patented designs.
+- The intangible assets may be patents and trademarks, goodwill, or copyright.
+Other intangible assets that amortized include franchise agreements, proprietary or copyrighted manufacturing processes, and patented designs — all of which can be better understood and applied in learning modules developed by professional e-learning developers for training.

 In the new tech economy, the value and importance of intangible assets continue to rise.